mshdabiola/Kltemplate/README.md

 ## 🧪 Testing

-Kmtemplate provides a robust testing suite to ensure code quality, reliability, and UI consistency across all platforms.
+sample provides a robust testing suite to ensure code quality, reliability, and UI consistency across all platforms.

 ### JVM Tests